SF State Museum Studies offers a graduate Master of Arts program and an undergraduate Minor program

 The Master of Arts program in Museum Studies is an independent, interdisciplinary professional program housed in the School of Art, a division in the College of Liberal & Creative Arts.
 The Museum Studies Program builds upon students’ previous academic studies in museum-related disciplines by emphasizing practical experience, professionalism and important developments in Museum Studies.
 Museum Studies students include mid-career museum professionals, people from other professional career fields and recent Bachelor of Arts graduates.

-The program has more than 400 alumni since its establishment in 1987.
+The program graduated hundreds of alumni since its establishment in 1987.
 Many have found employment at all career levels throughout the U.S., from the Getty to the Smithsonian.

 Minor in Museum Studies

-Effective in Fall 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
+Established in 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
 The Minor prepares students for the Master of Arts degree in Museum Studies, or for additional on-the-job training for work in museums.

 Museum Studies Courses

-For a complete listing of all courses in Museum Studies, visit the Bulletin here.
+Visit the Bulletin for a complete listing of all courses in Museum Studies.